CodeMaestro1/SysSecureHub/Assign_8/README_Assign_8.md

    (cat payload_secure; cat) | ./SecGreeter
    ```

+   **Note**: In some operating systems, like FreeBSD, a core dump is logged to a specific location, allowing an administrator to detect attempted exploitation of a binary.
+To avoid detection, we use the `exit` function.
+This ensures that when the program terminates, no core dump is generated, leaving no trace of your activity.

 #### Disable ASLR

 For the exploit to succeed, Address Space Layout Randomization (ASLR) must be disabled: